Types and Applications of Micro-lens Array

 Refractive Micro-Lens Arrays

 This type of microlens array is based on traditional geometrical optics refraction principles, offering the advantages of being lighter, smaller, and more highly integrated.
 Refractive micro-lens arrays are widely used in imaging, beam transformation, optical communication, medical, and cosmetic fields.
 Common lens apertures include square, rectangular, hexagonal, and circular shapes.
 Their design aims to achieve precise optical effects through the refraction of light, significantly improving imaging quality, for example, in microscopes and imaging devices.
-Micro-lens arrays are extensively used.
+The micro-lens array is extensively used.

 Diffractive Micro-Lens Arrays